 I choose to write realistic kink.
 Because I care about depicting the kink life and communities I’m connected to.
 Because I care about modeling consent and negotiation for readers, in multiple different ways.
 Because I looked to fiction to understand BDSM and my own kinky desires, and I wish I’d been able to access more realistic kink fiction back then.

 Just as I think consent and communication are complex and nuanced in life, I want them complex and nuanced in my BDSM fiction.
 I don’t want all kink to follow the same prescriptive model of checklist + safeword=consent.
 That prescriptive model didn’t work for me as a novice; it gave me a false sense of safety and led me to conclude a top was worth trusting because they did those things instead of assessing that myself, practicing my own discernment.

 I am particularly tired of this model being presented as the “one true way” to do kink in fiction when that fiction rarely depicts characters saying no or safewording, what that’s like, what happens when you do, the kind of things we need when scenes end abruptly.
 Though while I am on the subject, there are a few examples of characters saying no that I want to draw your attention to, as it is so rare, and I think writers ache for models:

-- A Portrait of the Desert in Personages of Power by Rose Lemberg (out spring 2017) engages thoroughly with the complexities of consent and one of the pivotal scenes revolves around one of the characters saying no.
+- A Portrait of the Desert in Personages of Power by RB Lemberg (out spring 2017) engages thoroughly with the complexities of consent and one of the pivotal scenes revolves around one of the characters saying no.

 - Between the Shores edited by T.C.
 Mill and Alex Freeman is an anthology of erotica centered around the theme of one of the characters saying no or using a safeword.